einverne/dotfiles/hammerspoon/README.md

 - Tab to show help

 ### Switch windows
-I personally use the application called Context to switch between different windows, however this config provider another way to quickly switch between windows.
+I personally use the application called [Context](https://contexts.co/) to switch between different windows, however this config provide another way to quickly switch between windows.
 Try with `Option+Tab`.

 ## Toggle hammerspoon console

 `Option+z`

 ## Move windows between monitors
+If you have multiple monitors, you can use the following shortcut to move window to different monitor:

 - Hyper key + N, to move current window to next monitor
 - Hpper key + P, to move current window to previous monitor

 ### Application launcher

 Press `option + a` to enter application launcher.
 The shorcut information will show on the center of the screen.
-But I personally prefer Alfred.
+But I personally prefer [Alfred](https://www.alfredapp.com/).

 ## Hammerspoon API manual